Welcome to RevisitEurope.com – your first destination on your journey to trace your ancestors’ footsteps in Europe!

 HOW I GOT INTO ANCESTRY RESEARCH

-My mom has since researched the German side of own family history, which is mostly made up of rather poor peasant farmers who all lived in the same region in or around Ankum for as far we can trace them back.
-So nothing too exciting there. 🙂 The highlight probably was that there were one or two men in the family who reached the age of over 100 years.
-Back in the 18th century, this was very unusual of course.
+My mom has since researched the German side of own family history, which is mostly made up of rather poor peasant farmers (“Heuerleute” in German) who all lived in the same region in or around my hometown of Ankum, Lower Saxony for as far we can trace them back.
+So nothing too exciting there.

 WHAT’S NEXT FOR YOU

 You found out that your ancestors were from Europe Perhaps you even know the town or region they emigrated from?
 Now you would like to come to Europe yourself in order to find out how your ancestors lived?
 Well, then I hope that this blog provides a good, first overview of where you can go to find out more, what’s really worthwhile visiting and what else you need to know if you’re planning a family heritage trip to Europe